sam117ye/Job_Application_Automation/README.md

 ## Description

-This project integrates various technologies including Streamlit for web app development, SQLite for database management, Keras for machine learning model operations, and several others to provide a comprehensive solution for [specific problem or functionality].
+This project integrates various technologies including Streamlit for web app development, SQLite for database management, Keras for machine learning model operations, and several others to provide a comprehensive solution for jon application proccess.
 It includes functionalities such as user authentication, data processing, and job scraping from web sources.

 ### Dependencies